 The CRB has a self-oscillating audio buzzer, which can be turned on and off by writing to the Buzzer Control Register located in the CPLD.
 Jumper J2D1 adjusts the volume from off, to low, to high.
-Please refer to Section 5.5, "Switch and Jumper Settings" on page 30 for jumper details.
+Please see Section 5.6, "Switch and Jumper Settings" on page 30 for jumper details.